-- eating “edibles,” like brownies, gummies, cookies or candy
+- Eating edibles, like brownies, gummies, cookies, or candy

-- eating or smoking marijuana extracts, or potent THC-rich resins (hash oil, honey oil, wax or shatter)
+- Eating or smoking marijuana extracts, or potent THC-rich resins (hash oil, honey oil, wax, or shatter)

-- orally ingesting cannabis capsules
+- Orally ingesting cannabis capsules

-- smoking the dried flower in pipes, bongs or rolling papers
+- Smoking the dried flower in pipes, bongs, or rolling papers

-- sublingual (under the tongue) THC tinctures, or adding it to food or drink
+- Sublingual (under the tongue) THC tinctures, or adding it to food or drink

-Teen Marijuana Abuse
+Teen Marijuana Use

-If a person smokes marijuana as a teen, it can lead to problems with learning, concentrating and studying.
+If a person smokes marijuana as a teen, it can lead to problems with learning, concentrating, and studying.
 Furthermore, teen brains are still developing, and smoking marijuana can stunt development, lower IQ, decrease motivation and prevent a person from reaching their full potential.

-Health Risks Of Marijuana Abuse
+Health Risks of Marijuana Use